johnpatek/ICEngine/README.md

 - [ ] Utilize a thread pool to improve throughput on parallelizable tasks
     + Allow default optimization based on system hardware
     + Provide both a synchronized and asynchronous interface for submitting work to thread pool
+- [ ] Documentation
+    + Add doxygen comments to header files
+    + Add document generation to CMakeLists
+- [ ] Packaging and Installation
+    + Add CPack and intall directives in CMakeLists
+    + Find a way to generate installer files for Windows
+- [ ] Unit Testing
+    + Select a test framework(ctest, gtest, etc.)
+    + Write a set of tests to cover API
+    + Add build instructions for unit test
+    + CI/CD scripts for running unit test in pipelines